Learn the 7 different types of self-care so you can be intentional with all of the areas of your self-care and take better care of yourself.

 Social Self-care

-Social self-care is about nurturing relationships with all of the people outside of your immediate family.
+Social self-care is about nurturing relationships with all the different people outside your immediate family.

-This category has everything to do with the communication, personal boundaries, outside support systems and groups that you belong to within your social network.
+This category has everything to do with communication, personal boundaries, outside support systems, and groups that you belong to within your social network.

 Social networks range from neighbors and friends to co-workers and church family.
 Community groups, support groups, and online connections are also included in your social self-care.